EurekaEnjoyer/Eureka_Guides/Eureka_Gearing.md

 ### Imperial Jade (iLvl 290) Accessories

-  It is not uncommon to see players using HQ, pentamelded, Imperial Jade accessories inside Eureka.
+  It is not uncommon to see players using high quality, pentamelded, Imperial Jade accessories inside Eureka.
 Replacing synced accessories with these, which effectively trades main stats for more substats, resulting usually in a damage loss and always in a HP loss.
 There may be specific cases where using jade is a damage gain, but any gain will be miniscule.